 The Bridewell, or House of Correction, was an 18th century prison (you can explore by borrowing a key from the Shirehall Museum).
 And St Seraphim’s Chapel incorporates a museum of icons, pilgrimage, and railway history.

-The final stage of the traditional pilgrim route is called the Holy Mile.
+The final stage of the traditional pilgrim route to the Walsingham Shrine is called the Holy Mile.
 However, you may prefer to walk to the Slipper Chapel along the footpath known as the Pilgrim’s Way.
 Don’t be fooled by the name though: this is not a historic route, but a section of disused railway line.
 However, it is a very pleasant walk, avoiding the main road.

 Wells-Walsingham Light Railway

-Finally, if you are coming from the north Norfolk coast, you could leave the car behind and travel via the Wells and Walsingham Light Railway.
+Finally, if you are staying on the north Norfolk coast as part of a trip around East Anglia, you could leave the car behind and travel via the Wells and Walsingham Light Railway.
 This is a 4-mile narrow gauge steam railway from Wells-Next-the-Sea (see website for information and times).